timbru31/apple-developer-learnings/README.md

 ## Difference between the seller and developer name.

-The are two types of names the end user will see in the App Store.
+There are two types of names the end user will see in the App Store.
 1. The developer name
 2. The seller name

 **They can be different!**

 ### Seller name
 The *seller* name is the name of the legal entity that was registered as a developer.
 It's displayed in the detail page of the App Store as the *Developer* in the *Information* list.
 Confusing is that the seller name is displayed as the *developer* in the *Information* list.
-It used to be *Seller* in the past, accroding to screenshots.
+It used to be *Seller* in the past, according to screenshots.

 ### Developer name
 The *developer* name can be customized **once**, when you initially create the **very first** app.
 It's displayed under the app name, right at the top in the search and the detail page.